Radio Rhema. Mostly

 on the colour of their aura).
 Quackwatch has an article about a Rife

-"The American Cancer Society has pointed out that although sound
+American Cancer Society has pointed out that although sound waves can

-waves can produce vibrations that break glass, radio waves at the power
+produce vibrations that break glass, radio waves at the power level emitted

-level emitted [by] a Rife generator do not have sufficient energy to destroy
+[by] a Rife generator do not have sufficient energy to destroy bacteria."

 Ring, Ken.

-Astrologer weather predictor, believes the moon is the main influence
+weather predictor, believes the moon is the main influence on the weather.

-on the weather.
-A few of his ideas are quite interesting, but he is not
+A few of his ideas are quite interesting, but he is not particularly

-particularly accurate, getting the weather right only about 10% of the
+accurate, getting the weather right only about 10% of the time in one

-time in one informal analysis.
-In March 2002 he made a major prediction
+informal analysis.
+In March 2002 he made a major prediction that there

-that there would be extremely bad weather on (or around) 17 April 2003,
+would be extremely bad weather on (or around) 17 April 2003, based on

-based on the moon being at it's southern-most point in its orbit while
+the moon being at its southern-most point in its orbit while being at

 Another prediction made at the same time was for extreme weather around